JithuMorrison/Qripocalypse/README.md

 - `pushToRegistry()` - Simulates pushing Docker image to configured registry
 - `deployToCloud()` - Simulates cloud deployment to selected platform with automatic history tracking

 **Current Status:** The component is fully integrated with the Enhanced Project Deployment system.
-Docker Ritual and Cloud Platforms tabs are complete with full simulation capabilities.
+Docker Ritual, Cloud Platforms, and DataDog Spirits tabs are complete with full simulation capabilities.
 All configurations, deployments, metrics, and alerts are persisted per-project and automatically loaded when switching between projects.

 **Docker Ritual Tab (Completed):**